Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks

 \section{Experimental Setup}

-We conduct extensive experiments using the large-scale Audioset\cite{gemmeke_audio_2017} for pre-training and a variety of downstream tasks for evaluation.
-The evaluation is performed under the protocol of linear evaluation or finetuning.
+We conduct extensive experiments using the large-scale AudioSet\cite{gemmeke_audio_2017} for pre-training and a variety of downstream tasks for evaluation.
+The evaluation is performed under the protocol of linear evaluation or fine-tuning.
 In linear evaluation, the pre-trained encoder is frozen as a feature extractor, on top of which a linear classifier is trained.
-Whereas in finetuning, the pre-trained encoder and linear classifier are finetuned together.
+Whereas in fine-tuning, the pre-trained encoder and linear classifier are fine-tuned together.